mozilla/mig/doc/client/api.md

 1. All endpoints using the `GET` and `DELETE` methods accept input in URL parameters.
 2. All other endpoints accept parameters encoded as JSON in the body of the request.
 3. Data types are expressed using TypeScript's notation for [basic](https://www.typescriptlang.org/docs/handbook/basic-types.html) and [composite](https://www.typescriptlang.org/docs/handbook/advanced-types.html) types.
+4. We use `Option<type>` as a synonym for `type | null` because the latter disrupts the Markdown formatting of tables.
-4. Complex data types like `Target` and `Module` may be defined in [doc/client/api-types.md](https://github.com/mozilla/mig/blob/client-daemon/doc/client/api-types.md).
+5. Complex data types like `Target` and `Module` may be defined in [doc/client/api-types.md](https://github.com/mozilla/mig/blob/client-daemon/doc/client/api-types.md).
-5. URLs may contain positional parameter for identifiers, which are always strings.
+6. URLs may contain positional parameter for identifiers, which are always strings.
 E.g. in `/actions/:id/status`, `:id` is a positional parameter.

 ## Endpoint Table of Contents